 I’ll be honest, before I got into planners, when I thought of a ring planner, I pictured some bland 80’s executive in a brown suit with a leather-bound date book and a Rolodex on his desk.
 Like something out of a movie (please tell me I’m not the only one remembering this!)

 But let me tell you, I was shocked when I realized how far ring planners have come.
-No longer the accessory of the hopelessly boring and beige, ring planners have gotten a serious upgrade – now you can find one in any colour of the rainbow, and all with different features.
+No longer the accessory of the hopelessly boring and beige, ring planners have gotten a serious upgrade – now you can find one in any color of the rainbow, and all with different features.

 My top choice for ring planners has got to be Webster’s Pages.
 High-quality, beautiful workmanship.
 I’ve owned two of their ring planners in personal size and just adore them.
 They are truly a joy to hold in the hand.